tz2614/LRGproject/LRGAssingment/README.txt

 # BIOL68400 Programming Project
 # donatello.py
-# By Tony and Seamy
+# By Tengyue and Seamy
 # 8/11/2017